-Serena Williams Talked About Pressure To Look A Certain Way & It's Not The First Time She Opened Up
+Serena Williams Spoke Candidly About The Pressure To Look A Certain Way

 Serena Williams opened up about everything from recent Wimbledon defeat to her strong bond with daughter Alexis Olympia Ohanian Jr. in her new cover story with TIME.
 During the interview, Serena Williams also discussed body image struggles and how even she feels the pressure to look a certain way.
 And you're going to want to hear what she has to say about the very relatable subject.